xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

     * A material where thermal diffusivity may vary with either space, _x_, or event time, _t_.
-    * A material where thermal diffusivity may vary with temperature, _u_, introducing _non-linearities_ and the need for non-linear solvers.
+    * A material where thermal diffusivity may vary with temperature, _u_, introducing _nonlinearities_ and the need for nonlinear solvers.
   * More complex domains
     * Much larger objects involving billions of discretization points and requiring _scalability_ in all phases of the solution.